jessieeeee77/lab-2/lab-02.md

 ### Exercise 1

-From the graph, it looks like that African has the lowest plastic waste per capical on average.
-The distribution of plastic waste per capital for North America has the greatest variation.
+From the graph, it looks like that African has the lowest plastic waste per capica on average.
+The distribution of plastic waste per capita for North America has the greatest variation.

 ``` r
 ggplot(data = plastic_waste, aes(x = plastic_waste_per_cap)) +